 That’s it.
 You’re past the point of no return now.
 If you back out, you forfeit your deposit.

-Here’s also where you pay the mortgage deposit – you remember that big chunk of money you saved all the way back in step 3?
+Here’s also where you pay the mortgage deposit.
+Remember that big chunk of money you saved all the way back in step 3?
 Say goodbye to that now.

 This process usually takes a few weeks.
 In the meantime, your mortgage lender will probably insist that you get a home insurance policy.